 As a consumer comparing internet service providers, it isn’t always easy to distinguish what are facts and what is just marketing.
+Each internet service provider is vested in convincing you that they offer the fastest internet service.

 At CtvforMe, this isn’t our goal.
-Our goal is to help you make informed decisions about the finding the best internet service providers in your area.
+Our goal is to help you make informed decisions about finding the best internet service providers in your area.

 Rank | Provider | July Speed | 12mo Avg.
 Speed | 12mo 90th Percentile Avg | No. of speed tests |